Step-by-Step Guide to Implementing Consistent Hash Routing

 Configuration Requirements:

-• Cold Data Routing: Route aged data to low-cost storage via secondary hash offsets.
-Implement a dual-hash strategy where primary routing handles hot queries and a deterministic offset hash directs archival writes.
+- Cold Data Routing: Route aged data to low-cost storage via secondary hash offsets.
+A dual-hash strategy routes live traffic through the primary ring and directs archival writes to a secondary offset hash for cold partitions.

-• TTL-Based Ring Pruning: Enforce data retention and archival policies using TTL-driven partition cleanup.
+- TTL-Based Ring Pruning: Enforce data retention policies using TTL-driven partition cleanup.
 Schedule ring-aware garbage collection that drops expired hash intervals without triggering unnecessary rebalancing.

 #!/bin/bash